 - 1 teaspoon baking soda

-- 2 cups semi-sweet chocolate shavings chips or chunks
+- 1 cup semi-sweet chocolate chips, shavings or chunks

-In a large mixing bowl, combine the flour, cocoa powder, baking powder, baking soda, salt, and sugar.
+- In a large mixing bowl, combine the 2¼ cups flour, cocoa powder, sugar, oat flour, baking powder, baking soda and salt.
 Make a well in the middle and set aside.

-In a medium-sized mixing bowl, gently whisk buttermilk, yogurt, brewed coffee, vanilla and egg.
+- In a medium-sized mixing bowl, gently whisk buttermilk, banana, brewed coffee, vanilla and egg.
 Pour this in the well in the dry ingredients and mix only until combined.
-Fold in the melted butter, followed by the chocolate chips.
+Fold in the 3 tablespoons of melted butter, followed by the chocolate chips.

-Let the bread rest in the pan for at least 20 minutes or so.
-Then use a large plate or baking sheet to invert the bread to remove it from the pan.
+- Let the bread cool in the pan for at least 20 minutes.
+Then lift it out gently with the parchment paper.
 Wait about an hour before attempting to slice the bread.
 It should be cooled almost completely.